Bernullys/curso_cs50_python/README.md

 Lists:

-    # Whe to use a list:
+    # When to use a list:
     # if you have a collection of data that does not need random access.
     # When you need a simple, iterable collection that is modified frequently.